envoyproxy/katacoda-scenarios/getting-started/step1.md

 ## Clusters

-When a filter is matched, it will pass the request to a cluster.
-The cluster below defines that the host is google.com running over HTTPS.
+When a request matches a filter, the request is passed onto a cluster.
+The cluster shown below defines that the host is google.com running over HTTPS.
 If multiple hosts had been defined, then Envoy would perform a Round Robin strategy.

 Copy the cluster implementation to complete the configuration.